 This level of consensus is equivalent to the level of agreement among scientists that smoking causes cancer – a statement that very few people, if any, contest today.

-The American public also increasingly agrees that global warming is happening.
-A 2016 poll from Yale found that 70 percent of Americans believe global warming is happening, while record low number of Americans (12 percent) say the opposite.
+The US public also increasingly agrees that global warming is happening.
+A 2016 poll from Yale found that 70 percent of US residents believe global warming is happening, while record low numbers of people (12 percent) say the opposite.

 There is no shortage of published research on the consensus of climate scientists and climate science when it comes to human-caused global warming.
 In addition to the references above, you can read about how the discussion on consensus developed over time in these studies.

 Many different scientific societies in the United States and numerous national academies of science from around the world have also issued statements that verify the scientific claims about human-caused warming (see below).

 Climate skeptics and deniers often misrepresent “scientific uncertainty” to undermine climate science findings.
 Therefore, when it comes to scientific consensus on global warming, it is important to clarify what type of uncertainty exists, and what type does not: there is strong certainty on the types of impacts that global warming is causing (or would be likely to cause under a given scenario for emissions), but less certainty on the exact timing and intensity of these impacts.

 For instance, on the issue of sea level rise, we know with certainty that it will happen – it is already happening – and projections under different scenarios give us a range of possible rise.
 We don’t know an exact value, however, for future sea level rise, because in large part it is dependent on the rate of future emissions, which is unknown.

 If emissions continue in a “business as usual” fashion, the sea level rise will be closer to the higher range of projections.
 But if we significantly reduce emissions, the rise will be closer to the lower levels of projections.